OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-18.md

 The Levitical priests, indeed the entire tribe of Levi, shall have no portion or inheritance with Israel; they will live on the offerings made by fire to the Lord, for that is their inheritance.

 ## Deuteronomy 18:2
-They shall have no inheritance among their fellow Israelites; the Lord is their inheritance, as He promised them.
+They shall not have an inheritance among their fellow Israelites; the Lord is their portion, as He promised them.

 ## Deuteronomy 18:3
 This is the portion due to the priests from the people who offer a sacrifice, be it an ox or a sheep: the shoulder, the two cheeks, and the stomach.